 Yandex Cloud

-The main entity used in Yandex MPP Analytics for PostgreSQL is a database cluster.
+The main entity used in Yandex MPP Analytics for PostgreSQL is a cluster.

-Each cluster consists of database hosts, which are virtual machines with DBMS servers deployed on them.
-A Greenplum® cluster contains:
+A database cluster consists of hosts, which are virtual machines with databases deployed on them.
+Learn more about databases in Yandex MPP Analytics for PostgreSQL.

 • Two or more segment hosts.

-The primary master host (PRIMARY) accepts client connections and SQL queries and distributes them to the segment hosts for processing.
+The primary master host (PRIMARY) accepts client connections and SQL queries from applications using the Odissey connection pooler and distributes them to the segment hosts for processing.

-The standby master host (STANDBY) continuously replicates the primary one's data but accepts no user connections.
+The standby master host (STANDBY) continuously replicates the primary master host's data but accepts no user connections.

-If the primary master fails, the standby one takes over.
-This way, a cluster with two master hosts continues handling queries if a single master fails.
+If the primary master host fails, the standby one takes over its functions.
+This way, a cluster with two master hosts will continue processing queries if any single master fails.

 • Regular Yandex Cloud hosts: